Erdoğan to Sweden: Extradite newspaper editor, or no Nato

 A YPG spokesman also told Swedish media this weekend it would consider sending back Swedish foreign fighters from its detention camps in northern Syria, in a further blowback.

-"Why should we take care of Sweden's terrorists?" the YPG spokesman told Sweden's TV4.
+"Why should we take care of Sweden's terrorists?", the YPG spokesman told Sweden's TV4.
 "Why should we do that when you distance yourself from an organisation that fights against terrorism and pays dearly?", he said.

 A spokeswoman for the PYD group in Syria told Reuters: "We believe that the Swedish government's bowing to Turkish blackmail contradicts the principles and morals of Swedish society and the humanitarian attitudes that characterised Sweden".

-The Turkish president needs to appear like a strong man and to satisfy nationalist feeling by going after Kurds in the run-up to elections next June, an EU diplomat previously told EUobserver.
+The Turkish president needs to appear like a strong man on the European stage and to satisfy nationalist feeling by going after Kurds in the run-up to elections next June, an EU diplomat previously told EUobserver.

 Hungary delay

-But Erdoğan's personal demands aside, Hungarian prime minister Viktor Orbán is also keeping Sweden and Finland guessing on ratification.
+But Erdoğan's needs aside, Hungarian prime minister Viktor Orbán is also keeping Sweden and Finland guessing on ratification.

 Orbán's Fidesz party turned down an opposition motion on Tuesday to put the matter to a vote this week.